swastiika/Event-manager/README.md

 - **Event Creation and Management**: Users can create events with details like title, date, time, description, and location.
 - **RSVP System**: RSVP functionality allows users to confirm attendance.
 Organizers can view RSVP lists.
 - **Dynamic Calendar View**: Events are displayed dynamically in an interactive calendar.
-- **Email Notifications**: Reminders are sent to attendees before events.
+- **Notifications**: Reminders are sent to attendees before events.
 - **Mobile-Responsive Design**: Fully responsive layout for seamless use on mobile and desktop.
 - **Search and Filter**: Search for events by keywords or filter them by date or category.